-- The combination TG == 0b00, TTL!= 0b00 is legal in SMMUv3.2 invalidation commands but not legal in DTI, and must be mapped to TG == 0b00, TTL == 0b00 in DTI. - The combination TG == 0b10, TTL == 0b01 is legal in SMMUv3.2 invalidation commands and Armv8.4 range invalidate operations but not legal in DTI, and must be mapped to TG == 0b10, TTL == 0b00 in DTI.
+• The combination TG == 0b00, TTL!= 0b00 is legal in SMMUv3.2 invalidation commands but not legal in DTI, and must be mapped to TG == 0b00, TTL == 0b00 in DTI.

-A TCU must return INVAL_RNG values that ensure correct invalidation by a TBU implementing the above rules.
-That means that INVAL_RNG must correctly identify the translation granule and level of the translation at the first encountered stage of translation and its value must not depend on the Contiguous bit in the leaf translation table entry.
+A TCU must return DTI_TBU_TRANS_RESP.INVAL_RNG values that ensure correct invalidation by a TBU implementing the above rules.
+That means that DTI_TBU_TRANS_RESP.INVAL_RNG must correctly identify the translation granule and level of the translation at the first encountered stage of translation and its value must not depend on the Contiguous bit in the leaf translation table entry.